arighi/virtme-ng/README.md

 ```

  - Snap support is still experimental and something may not work as expected
-   (keep in mind that virtme-ng will try to run snapd in a bare minimum system
+   (keep in mind that, by default, virtme-ng will try to run snapd in a bare
-   environment without systemd), if some snaps are not running try to disable
+   minimum system environment without systemd), if some snaps are not running
-   apparmor, adding `--append="apparmor=0"` to the virtme-ng command line.
+   try to disable apparmor, adding `--append="apparmor=0"` to the virtme-ng
+   command line.

+ - Systemd support (`--systemd`) is still experimental.
+If something does not
+   work for you, try masking the unit that is freezing, e.g. `--append
+   "systemd.mask=$PROBLEMATIC_UNIT"`.
+Be aware that you might also need `--user
+   root`, or if you're using your own `/` as ROOTFS, you may need to run vng
+   itself as root.

  - Running virtme-ng instances inside docker: in case of failures/issues,
    especially with stdin/stdout/stderr redirections, make sure that you have